18 Foolproof Headline Writing Tips You Should Know

 Far be it for me to disagree with a fictional vampire, but puns are still funny.
 And they still work in headlines.

-If you can turn your headline into a play on words, you’ll incite immediate curiosity.
+If you can write headlines that incorporate a play on words, you’ll incite immediate curiosity.

 Yes, punctuation matters!
 It sounds silly, but it can drive reader interest.
 It might also help with SEO.